trees98/bTech_DataComm_Project2_Repo/README.md

 ## How to run

 - Update to correct server IP in code
-- Run servers first udp_server.py/tcp_server.py
+- Run servers first tls_server.py
-- Then run clients udp_client.py/tcp_client.py
+- Then run client tls_client.py